valerielim/Sentiment-Analysis/Process.md

 **Quick outline of workflow:**

-* Set up Facebook API
+* Collect data from Facebook API
 * Clean data
 * Build features for machine learning
-* Set up algorithms to label the rest
+* Label some data for training & testing
+* Evaluate & modify features if necessary
+* Deploy(?) final model on unlabelled data
 * Visualise results

-### Mining Facebook Data with R
+### Mining Data from Facebook API with R

-I chose to mine data from Facebook as it has the highest social activity for both brands, compared to Twitter or Instagram.
+I chose to mine data from Facebook as it is the platform with the highest social activity for both brands, compared to Twitter or Instagram.

-Setting up the API took less than 5 minutes.
-From my Facebook account, I made an app, and copied my authentication key from the app's [settings page](https://developers.facebook.com/tools/accesstoken/).
+Setting up the API authentication took less than 5 minutes.
+From my Facebook account, I made a simple developer's app, and copied my authentication key from the app's [settings](https://developers.facebook.com/tools/accesstoken/).
 I then set up the API authentication in R below.
-Detailed Facebook API set-up instructions can be found [here](http://thinktostart.com/analyzing-facebook-with-r/) or on the [Rfacebook documentation](https://cran.r-project.org/web/packages/Rfacebook/Rfacebook.pdf).
+Detailed Facebook API set-up instructions can be found [in this tutorial](http://thinktostart.com/analyzing-facebook-with-r/) or on the [Rfacebook documentation](https://cran.r-project.org/web/packages/Rfacebook/Rfacebook.pdf).

 ```R
 library(RFacebook)